goauthentik/authentik/website/docs/providers/oauth2/client_credentials.md

 Client credentials can be used for machine-to-machine communication authentication.
 Clients can authenticate themselves using service-accounts; standard client_id + client_secret is not sufficient.
 This behavior is due to providers only being able to have a single secret at any given time.

+Note that authentik does treat a grant type of `password` the same as `client_credentials` to support applications which rely on a password grant.

 ### Static authentication

 Hence identification is based on service-accounts, and authentication is based on App-password tokens.
 These objects can be created in a single step using the *Create Service account* function.